Parsing Directories In PHP. What You Need To Know

 Posted by TotalDC

 We already covered PHP File System and Include and Require in PHP.
-Now you will learn what parsing directories in PHP is, how to process directories or folders using PHP.
+Now you will learn what parsing directories in PHP is, and how to process directories or folders using PHP.

-Working With Directories In PHP
+Working With Directories With PHP

-Creating A New Directory
+Creating A New Directory With PHP

 You can create a new and empty directory by calling the PHP mkdir() function with the path and name of the directory to be created.
 Here is an example for you: